How I Prevent AI Hallucinations With 6 Frequency Bands

 By Mario Alexandre · March 27, 2026 · 9 min read

-AI hallucinations are not random failures.
-They are the predictable result of underspecification.
-When you give an LLM an incomplete prompt, it fills the gaps with plausible-sounding content that may be completely fabricated.
-I have found a systematic way to prevent this — and it comes from signal processing theory, not prompt hacking.
+AI hallucinations are not random.
+They happen for a clear reason.
+When you give an AI an incomplete prompt, it fills in the missing parts.
+It makes up content that sounds real but is not.
+I found a way to fix this.
+The fix comes from signal processing theory, not from prompt tricks.

-In signal processing, aliasing occurs when you sample a continuous signal below the Nyquist rate.
-The reconstruction contains frequencies that were never in the original — they look real, they are measurable, but they are artifacts of insufficient sampling.
+In signal processing, aliasing happens when you sample a signal too few times.
+The result contains frequencies that were never in the original signal.
+They look real.
+You can measure them.
+But they are just artifacts from not sampling enough.

-AI hallucinations are specification aliasing.
-Your intent is the continuous signal.
+AI hallucinations work the same way.
+Your intent is the signal.
 Your prompt is the sampling.
-When your prompt underspecifies your intent — when you sample below 6 bands — the model reconstructs content that looks like your intent but contains information that was never there.
+When your prompt leaves things out, the model reconstructs content that looks like your intent.
+But it contains information that was never there.
+This happens when you use fewer than 6 bands in your prompt.

-The model invents facts, statistics, citations, or events.
-"According to a 2024 study by MIT..." — except no such study exists.
+The model invents facts, numbers, citations, or events.
+It might say "According to a 2024 study by MIT..." but no such study exists.

-Prevention: The DATA band (n=2).
-When you provide real data — real statistics, real citations, real reference material — the model anchors to your data instead of inventing its own.
-In my experiments, prompts with substantive DATA bands reduced factual hallucinations by 72%.
+Prevention: Use the DATA band (n=2).
+Give the model real data: real numbers, real citations, real reference material.
+When you do, the model uses your data instead of making up its own.
+In my experiments, prompts with a strong DATA band cut factual hallucinations by 72%.

-The model makes assumptions about requirements you never stated.
-It writes 2,000 words when you wanted 200.
-It uses formal tone when you wanted casual.
-It includes code examples when you wanted prose only.
+The model guesses at things you never told it.
+It might write 2,000 words when you wanted 200.
+It might use a formal tone when you wanted casual.
+It might add code examples when you wanted plain text.

-Prevention: The CONSTRAINTS band (n=3).
-Explicit constraints eliminate the model's need to guess about requirements.
-"Under 500 words, casual tone, no code examples, no bullet points" removes 4 dimensions of guesswork.
+Prevention: Use the CONSTRAINTS band (n=3).
+Clear constraints stop the model from guessing.
+For example: "Under 500 words, casual tone, no code examples, no bullet points."
+That one line removes 4 things the model would have guessed at.

 The model assumes a context that does not match yours.
-It writes for a general audience when your audience is technical.
-It assumes US regulations when you are in the EU.
-It provides beginner-level explanations when you need expert-level analysis.
+It might write for a general audience when your audience is technical.
+It might assume US regulations when you are in the EU.
+It might give beginner explanations when you need expert analysis.

-Prevention: The CONTEXT band (n=1) and PERSONA band (n=0).
-Specifying the exact context and the expert persona eliminates contextual guesswork.
+Prevention: Use the CONTEXT band (n=1) and the PERSONA band (n=0).
+Tell the model exactly what context you are in and what expert role to take.
+That removes contextual guessing.

-Here is the specific structure I use to minimize hallucinations with sinc-LLM:
+Here is the structure I use to minimize hallucinations with sinc-LLM:

 {